kkapelon/kkapelon.github.io/_posts/2016-12-21-docker-for-java-big-picture.md

 ---
 layout: post
-title: Docker for Java Developers - The big picture
+title: Docker for Java Developers - The Big Picture
 category: containers
 ---

 ### Introduction

-The [Docker](https://www.docker.com/) train has already left the station and people are thinking if they should jump on or not.
+The [Docker](https://www.docker.com/) train has already left the station and people are thinking if they should jump on it or not.
 It is true that Docker adoption is unprecedented compared to other technologies that were hyped before it.

 Getting quality information on what Docker can do for you is surprisingly very difficult.
 At the time of writing, most Docker articles